-With Brunswick Arts since October 2017, Kim has worked with top cultural clients in North America including Brooklyn Museum, Cooper Hewitt/Smithsonian Design Museum; Montreal Museum of Fine Arts, Indianapolis Museum of Art at Newfields, and the public broadcaster WNET.
+With Brunswick Arts since October 2017, Kim has worked with top cultural clients in North America including The Metropolitan Museum of Art, Art Institute of Chicago, Brooklyn Museum, Cleveland Museum of Art, Cooper Hewitt/ Smithsonian Design Museum, The Frick Collection, Montreal Museum of Fine Arts, Indianapolis Museum of Art at Newfields, and the public broadcaster WNET.

 As the former Chief Communications Officer at The Museum of Modern Art in New York, Kim spent over ten years overseeing a 22-person marketing, communications, and graphic design team to implement the museum’s global brand.
 Her 20-year career at MoMA began in 1997 in Communications where she worked with top global media to amplify the museum’s leadership role in modern and contemporary art.

 Previously, Kim was Director of Marketing and Communications at the Parrish Art Museum in Southampton, New York.
 She holds a Masters’ degree in Communications Management from Syracuse University, New York, and a Bachelor of Fine Arts degree from Tyler School of Art, Temple University, Philadelphia, Pennsylvania.
 Kim has taught Marketing and Public Relations at Sotheby’s Institute of Art in New York and at Parsons, The New School for Design in New York, and guest lectured in the United States, U.K., Europe, and Australia.